|

 Zapata Falls

 This popular short hike is located on BLM (US Bureau of Land Management) land south of the national park, off of Highway 150.
-It is a good option for summer afternoons when sand temperatures are high.
-Simply driving to the trailhead provides an excellent view of the entire dunefield and San Luis Valley, especially at sunrise or sunset.
-However, the hike to the falls is not for anyone unsteady on their feet.
+It is a good option for summer afternoons when sand surface temperatures are high.
+Simply driving to the trailhead provides an excellent view of the entire dunefield and San Luis Valley.
+However, the hike to the falls requires wading over slippery rocks into a rock crevasse.

-From the Visitor Center, drive south about 8 miles, then turn left (east) onto a gravel road.
-Drive about 3.5 miles to the trailhead.
-To view the falls, hike about 1/2 mile, cross the creek, then scramble up the rocks and stream into a cavern where the 30 ft. high falls cascade onto a ledge.
+From the Visitor Center, drive south 8 miles, then turn left (east) onto a rough dirt road marked by a large sign.
+Drive 3.5 miles to the trailhead.
+To view the falls, hike 1/2 mile, and wade into a crevasse where the 30 ft. high falls cascade onto a ledge.

-Caution: Rocks are slippery, and water may be deep and swift, especially in early summer during snowmelt.
-Rarely, rocks may fall from above into the chasm.
-In winter, the falls freeze, creating an icy sculpture capturing the motion of the falling water.
+Caution: Rocks are slippery.
+Water may be deep and swift in early summer during snowmelt, or during heavy thunderstorms.
+Rarely, rocks may fall from above into the crevasse.
+In winter, the falls freeze, creating an icy sculpture.
 Ice and snow may make the hike very slippery.
 Falling ice may be a hazard in spring.

 US Forest Service Lands, Sangre de Cristo Mountains

 Great Sand Dunes National Park and Preserve are surrounded on the north, south, and east by lands managed by the US Forest Service, including the Rio Grande National Forest (west side of the Sangre de Cristos) and the San Isabel National Forest (east side of the Sangre de Cristos).
-Eight 14,000' peaks and many other peaks, valleys, alpine lakes and streams are found within these two national forests of the Sangre de Cristo Mountains.
+Eight 14,000' peaks and many other peaks, valleys, alpine lakes and streams are found within these two national forests.

-NPS Photo San Luis Lake (pictured) and San Luis Lakes State Wildlife Area are located at the western edge of Great Sand Dunes National Park.
+San Luis Lakes State Wildlife Area is located at the western edge of Great Sand Dunes National Park.

 San Luis Lakes State Wildlife Area protects a wetland complex adjacent to Great Sand Dunes National Park.
 Birdwatching and photography are primary activities here, although hunting is permitted in season.
 As with most protected wetlands, this wildlife area is closed to the public for shore bird nesting from February 15 - July 15 each year.